Mike White Player Prop Bets for NFL Week 9 | New York vs. Indianapolis 11/4/2021

 Matchup vs. Indianapolis

-- White averaged zero passing yards per game in two matchups against the Colts, 260.5 yards less than his over/under for Thursday.
+- In two matchups against the Colts, White averaged zero passing yards per game, 257.5 yards fewer than his over/under for Thursday.

-- White has not thrown for a touchdown against the Colts over that time.
+- White did not throw a touchdown pass against the Colts over that time.

-- The 257.4 passing yards the Colts give up per game makes them the NFL's 15th-ranked pass defense this season.
+- The 257.4 yards per game the Colts are allowing through the air makes them the NFL's 15th-ranked pass defense.

-- The Colts have surrendered 19 touchdowns through the air (2.4 per game).
-They are 31st in the NFL in that category.
+- The Colts have given up 19 passing TDs this year (2.4 per game), ranking them 31st among NFL defenses.

 Recent Performances

-- Last week against the Bengals, White went 37-for-45 (82.2 percent) for 405 yards, while throwing three touchdowns and two interceptions.
+- In last week's outing against the Bengals, White had 405 yards while completing 82.2% of his passes, while throwing three touchdowns with two interceptions.

-- White has thrown for 607 yards while completing 74% of his passes (57-of-77), with four touchdowns and four interceptions over his last three outings (202.3 per game).
+- White has thrown for 607 yards (202.3 ypg), completing 74% of his passes and collecting four touchdown passes and four interceptions over his last three games.

 White's New York Teammates